-Some companies offer on-site bike repair for commuters, through either a visiting mechanic or full- time mechanics on site like you’ll find at Facebook’s new Bike and Transportation Hub.
-Employees also appreciate DIY bike repair stations, like those at Salesforce.com, Facebook and Levi’s.
+Some companies offer on-site bike repair for commuters, through either a visiting mechanic or full- time mechanics on site like you’ll find at Facebook’s Bike and Transportation Hub.
+Employees also appreciate DIY bike repair stations, like those at Bill & Melinda Gates Foundation, McKinstry and Tableau.

 Like any good sustainability initiative, being a bike friendly business requires methods for motivating employee engagement.

-Some of these systems are evergreen, providing incentive throughout the year.
+Some incentive programs are evergreen, providing rewards throughout the year.
 Others are seasonal and tied to events like Bike-to-Work Day.
 Incentive Programs Clif Bar & Company has made bicycles a key part of their Sustainability Benefits Program and has made rewards a key part of participation.

 Employees who bike commute at least twice a month are eligible to receive $500 cash for the purchase of a commuter bike or a retrofit of an existing bike.
 Employees who eliminate cars from their commute can earn up to $960 a year in rewards.
 Employees accumulate points that can be redeemed for a variety of rewards including commuter checks, cash, Clif gear, and even climate offsets.

 Events and Campaigns Kimberly-Clarke’s bike program and sponsorship of their “Get Up and Ride” global bike-to-work campaign began with a single employee in Wisconsin.
 The campaign spread quickly and involves Kimberly-Clarke sites worldwide.

 And for those who love to ride, there’s nothing more motivating than healthy competition.
 At Specialized, employees track their bike commuting stats against other members through their Commuter Club.